How Pelosi could face a rocky path to the speakership next year

 Rep. Jeff Van Drew, R-N.J., was a Democrat at the time.
 He voted present.

 Rep. Abigail Spanberger, D-Va., appears to have won her race.
-She voted present.
+She also voted for Bustos

-So, expect a lot of pressure on Cooper, Crow, Golden, Kind, Rice, Schrader, Sherrill, Slotkin and maybe Spanberger when it comes to their vote for Speaker.
+So, expect a lot of pressure on Cooper, Crow, Golden, Kind, Rice, Schrader, Sherrill and Slotkin when it comes to their vote for Speaker.

 Remember, Pelosi didn’t have the votes to become Speaker immediately after Democrats captured the majority in the fall of 2018.
 But she wrapped everything up by January.